SWEARINGEN SOFTWARE

 • FAQs

-What is a RIS?
+What is a Radiology Information system (RIS)?

 Workflow Prior to RIS - Radiology Information System